Holy Family Syro-Malabar Church, Mannila: History

 Mar Thomas Kurialassery became the Bishop of Changanacherry Diocese in 1911.
 He selected a group of young people to conduct prayers in remote areas and teach catechism to the people.
 They conducted prayers in places where there were no churches.
-Mar Thomas Kurialassery also made a by-law for their activities and named them as "Marthommadasasangham - മാർത്തോമ്മാദാസസംഘം".
+Mar Thomas Kurialassery also made a by-law for their activities and named them as "Marthommadasasangham – മാർത്തോമ്മാദാസസംഘം".
 He also arranged training for "Marthommadasasangham" members at Parel minor Seminary Changanacherry.
 Fr.Dominic Thottassery was the first president of Marthommadasasangham.
 Thrikodithanam, Mannila, Kurumpanadam and Payipadu were the main functional areas.
 Changanacherry Cathedral Church and Kurumpanadam church were the main centres of Marthommadasasangham at that time.

 Karingida Thomma became the vicar of Kurumpanadam church.
 He assembled a group of people and moved to Mannilakunnu through the forest road via Parakada.
 There he erected a cross with the help of Marthommadasasangham members.
 Many people gathered at Mannilakunnu and prayed there.
 A shed was erected and Palakunnel Ninan Saviour donated a model of the Holy Family that was placed inside.
 Prayers began in Mannilakunnu every Wednesday.
 People from remote areas, including Kuttanadu, came to Mannilakunnu to conduct prayers.
 They gave money to the Holy Family as "Nercha".
 Marthommadasasangham gave money to the Kurumpanadam church for mission works.
 After it was built, the shed was under the control of Marthommadasasangham.
 The Changanacherry revenue officers gave the land to Marthommadasasangham as "Danapathippu".
 Marthommadasasangham paid the tax for the land.
-Kalyamkandam Thommachen, K.J Joseph Kochukalayamkandam, Muriyankavunkal Joseph Sir, Moolayil Cheriyachen, Moolayil Kunjachen, Thyparampil Chacko Sir, Koovakattu Thommachy, Kuttuvelil Kunjappen were the prominent members of the Marthommadasasangham during that time.
+Kalyamkandam Thommachen, Moolayil Cheriyachen, Moolayil Kunjachen, K.J Joseph Kochukalayamkandam, Muriyankavunkal Joseph Sir, Thyparampil Chacko Sir, Koovakattu Thommachy, Kuttuvelil Kunjappen were the prominent members of the Marthommadasasangham during that time.

 In 1940, Thackenkery Varghese became vicar.
 The shed at Mannilakunnu was replaced and a new church was built.
 Palakunnel Ninan Saviour gave a "Althara" to Mannila church.
 When Kocheri Cyriac became vicar, he started holding Mass at Mannilakunnu every Sunday.

 In 1972, then Archbishop of Changanacherry, Mar Antony Padiyara declared Mannila a Independent Church.
 Mathew Kallukalam became the first vicar of Mannila Holy Family Church.
 At that time a youth organisation called Mannila Youth Organisation was developed in Mannila.
 In 1982 a parish hall was built, while Mathew Kiliroor was vicar.
 On 21 June 1982 an ASMI convent was established.
 On 10 February 1991, the foundation stone for the new church was laid at Mannila by Archbishop Mar Joseph Powathil.
 On 5 November 1995 the new church was blessed by Powathil, while Joseph Vaniyapurakkal was vicar.
-As of 2014 Thomas Thekkekara was vicar.
+In 2014 Thomas Thekkekara was vicar.
+In 2023, Rev. Fr.
+Antony Nereyath was the vicar.